RIBA student mentoring scheme

 Kent School of Architecture (RIBA South/South East)

-School of Architecture & Design, University of Lincoln (RIBA East Midlands)
+Lincoln School of Architecture & the Built Environment (RIBA East Midlands)

 School of Architecture, University of Liverpool (RIBA North West)

 School of Art & Design, Liverpool John Moores University (RIBA North West)